DeltaTecs/CaptainsEngineer/README.md

 - `!forceplay <item name>`: will instantly play the specified sound/anthem
 - `!challenge <hunt|global> <text>`: will add a challenge to the saved challenges, randomly printed when the challenge reward is used.
 There are two categorys: hunt and global challenges.
 Global challenges usage is not implemented as of 4-4.22.
 - `!config <variable> [value]`: will set a certain config value.
 See available config values below.
 Not specifying a value will print the current variable value.
+- `!stop | !stoptts`: will stop the current tts message

 ## Available config variables for deep customization
 - `tts_limit`, number, default `60`: Maximum amount of character allowed to be used in a text to speech message